 Think Like a Monk: Train Your Mind for Peace and Purpose Every Day- Jay Shetty

 The social media star Jay Shetty, in his new book, describes the lessons that he acquired during his three years in India as a monk.
 The author dives deep into the ancient wisdom that can help us deal with anxiety and negativity off the modern world.
 The book has many exercises for your body and soul that can help you have a purpose-filled life.

 Between Two Kingdoms: A Memoir of a Life Interrupted- Suleika Jaouad

-Suleika Jaouad, in her heartbreaking memoir, describes living in two kingdoms- Kingdom of wellness and sick.
+Suleika Jaouad, in her heartbreaking memoir, describes living in two kingdoms- Kingdom of wellness and sickness.
 How she fought the very best to win her life back that has been swallowed by cancer.
-A captivating book that’s both overwhelming and inspiring at the same.
+A captivating book that’s both overwhelming and inspiring at the same time.

 Just Mercy: A Story of Justice and Redemption by Bryan Stevenson

 An inspirational read that holds high the significance of having equal justice for everyone.
 Bryan, as an incredible lawyer and author, has written this work as a protest towards America’s injustice and partiality towards the downtrodden.
 The book analyses the increasing death sentences of the country and how the American justice system shows unfairness to poor people.

 Samantha Irby’s new book is a collection of essays that offers its readers a good time to laugh lout oud.
 An extreme hilarious work, which contains several random stories of Irby as a forty year old woman.
 It’s touching and emotional with lots and lots of humour.